bmmcginty/crjsc/README.md

 The goal of this library is to allow the most seemless back-and-forth between Javascript and Crystal that is possible.
 Pull requests, issues, comments and suggestions are gladly welcome.

+This library is not suitable in production, and should be considered alpha level software.

 ## Todo

 * Add propper docs to classes